cultuurnet/uit-documentatie/content/json-ld/latest/events/event-status.md

 Optionally, a reason for the new status can be added.

+When the status is set back to `available`, the reasons (if present) will be automatically removed.

 It is possible to set the status on top event level or on subEvent level:
 * **top event level**: for the whole event and all its subEvents (occurences).
 All subEvents will inherit the status from the top event level
 * **subEvent level**: for a one or multiple subEvent(s).
 The status on top event level will automtically be derived from the (different) statusses on subEvent level.